-Between 3 percent and 20 percent of Americans experience irritable bowel syndrome (IBS) symptoms.
-The condition affects more women than men.
+The condition affects more women and young people.
 Some people with IBS have minor symptoms.
-However, for others the symptoms are significant and disrupt daily life.
+However, for others, the symptoms are significant and disrupt daily life.

 IBS can cause intestinal damage in some cases.
-However, that is not common.
+However, this is not common.
+According to a

 The symptoms of IBS typically include: